hobelinm/xUtility/README.md

 ## How to get it:
 - [xUtility in the PowerShell Gallery](https://www.powershellgallery.com/packages/xUtility).
 Follow instructions on page
 - [xUtility in the NPM Registry](https://www.npmjs.com/package/ps-xutilities) via `PsModuleRegister` also found on [NPM](https://www.npmjs.com/package/psmoduleregister)

+## TO DO Items:
+- Implement remaining utilities

 Additional features will be added over time